course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 ## 2. Methodology

 ### 2.1 Data
 This project uses publicly available archival data from AirBnB.
-In total, ten datasets are retreived from the AirBnB website, two for each city of interest.
+In total, ten datasets are retrieved from the AirBnB website, two for each city of interest.
 Every two datasets per city are merged into one based on listing id and the data is explored and prepared.

 *Data Transformation*

-A selection was made for all cities to take the dates from 15th of march to the 15th of April  2023 and then from 15th of August to the 15th of September 2022.
+A selection was made for all cities to take the dates from 15th of March to the 15th of April  2023 and then from 15th of August to the 15th of September 2022.
 The first as our control dates and the second as the start of the academic year.
 We felt we had to pick a month with no major national holidays or religious occasions which could impact the prices.

 We selected just the variables which interested us when loading the data for each city into a dataframe.
 So id, price, room_type, minimum_nights and maximum_nights.
 We also created two new variables by taking the mean average of the price and the mean average of the maximum number of nights.